Veterans Groups

 Nichols adds: "The GAO [Government Accounting Office] did a study on

-ours [chemical suits], and just last week testified to the Government Reform
+ours [chemical suits], and just last week testified to the Government

 Committee.
 It’s the same story again!